ajot/dropbox-rottentomatoes/README.md

 dropbox-rottentomatoes
 ======================

-Uses Rotten Tomatoes API to find the top movies for the week and dump them into an HTML file on Dropbox.
+A simple Python script that uses Rotten Tomatoes and Dropbox APIs to find the top movies for the week and dump them into an HTML file on Dropbox.